DSpace/dspace-angular/README.md

    });
    ```
 * Run your test file from the Cypress window.
 This starts the [Cypress Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner) in a new browser window.
-* In the [Cypress Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner), you'll Cypress automatically visit the page.
+* In the [Cypress Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner), Cypress will automatically visit the page.
 This first test will succeed, as all you are doing is making sure the _page exists_.
 * From here, you can use the [Selector Playground](https://docs.cypress.io/guides/core-concepts/test-runner#Selector-Playground) in the Cypress Test Runner window to determine how to tell Cypress to interact with a specific HTML element on that page.
     * Most commands start by telling Cypress to [get()](https://docs.cypress.io/api/commands/get) a specific element, using a CSS or jQuery style selector
       * It's generally best not to rely on attributes like `class` and `id` in tests, as those are likely to change later on.
 Instead, you can add a `data-test` attribute to makes it clear that it's required for a test.